solid-contrib/specification-tests/README.md

     Given headers clients.bob.getAuthHeaders('HEAD', resourceUrl)
     When method HEAD
     Then status 200

-  Scenario: Bob can read the resource with OPTIONS
-    Given headers clients.bob.getAuthHeaders('OPTIONS', resourceUrl)
-    When method OPTIONS
-    Then status 204

   Scenario: Bob cannot PUT to the resource
     Given request '<> <http://www.w3.org/2000/01/rdf-schema#comment> "Bob replaced it." .'